zitaker/zitaker/README.md

 """
 This module defines classes related to personal information and attributes.

-It contains the following classes:
-1. AboutMe:
-   A class representing general personal hobbies and interests, including a love for traveling, sports, and martial arts.
-It logs this information when an object is instantiated.

-2. AttributesInfo:
-   A subclass of AboutMe that extends the functionality by providing additional personal attributes, including contact information, knowledge of languages and programming skills.

 Classes:
-   - AboutMe: Logs personal information and hobbies.
+   - AboutMe: Logs general personal hobbies and interests.
-   - AttributesInfo: Contains information about me and adds personal contact information, the languages I speak, age, and programming skills.
+   - AttributesInfo: Extends AboutMe with additional personal details, such as contact information, spoken languages, age, and programming skills.

-Methods:
+Attributes:
-   - AttributesInfo.contact: Returns personal contact information.
+   - AttributesInfo.contact: Returns contact information.
-   - AttributesInfo.life: Returns the languages I speak and my age.
+   - AttributesInfo.life: Returns a tuple of languages spoken and age.
    - AttributesInfo.coding: Returns programming skills.

+Logging:
-The logging level is set to INFO, so personal hobbies and interests are logged when an object is created.
+   - The logging level is set to INFO.
+When an AboutMe object is instantiated, personal hobbies and interests are logged.
 """

 import logging